Prepare for Launch

 Launch the study with a CONVERSATION STARTER on the Big Idea.

-Read or watch “World's Strongest Adhesive” (above).
+Read or watch “The Bahamas” (above).

 ICE BREAKER — Get everyone engaged and talking.